muriloguerreiro/netflixclone/README.md

 ## Deploy

-The deployment of the application it's on this link - [Investor Quiz](https://netflixclone.muriloguerreiro.vercel.app/), and it has been synchronized with `Vercel`
+The deployment of the application it's on this link - [Netflix Clone](https://netflixclone.muriloguerreiro.vercel.app/), and it has been synchronized with `Vercel`

 ## Features